 Having been friends for almost twenty years, I began playing bass in S Lynn Phillips‘ ska band Random Order on New Year’s Eve 2007.
 I enjoyed touring BC, the Yukon and Northwest Territories with this great party band in the summers of 2007, 2008 and 2009.

-Since February 2008, I have experienced the delight of playing from the heart and not the chart.
+Since February 2008, I experienced the delight of playing from the heart and not the chart.
 I was invited by Gary Diggins and Yuri Gorbachow to join a trio called Triund.
 We create improvised soundscapes for an interesting variety of events including The Big Beat Solstice and Equinox celebrations, Nia classes and the Tribal Dance Community.
-I play bass, cello, didge, n’goni, flute, percussion and sing.
+I played bass, cello, didge, n’goni, flute, percussion and sing.

 The fall of 2008 brought good times as bassist and cellist with The Bhadra Collective, a 9-piece band getting your groove on with chant-based music, world-beat grooves, multiple vocals and exotic instruments.
-I continue to play cello, bass and, my newest instrument, didjeridoo with band leader Dennis Gaumond in a duo called Jennis.
+I played cello, bass and, my newest instrument, didjeridoo with Dennis Gaumond in a duo called Jennis.
 We released our debut album, The Current, in June 2014 and played all over Southern Ontario regularly.
-Having completed Western-Canadatours in the summers of 2016 and 2017, we hunkered down to create our sophomore album, The Mirror, which launched in October 2019.
+Having completed Western-Canada tours in the summers of 2016 and 2017, we hunkered down to create our sophomore album, The Mirror, which launched in October 2019.
 Check out the video for the song “Sneak Past The Mirror“, directed and shot by Olya Glotka.
 With the pandemic having killed our plans for an Eastern-Canada tour in 2020, and Dennis’ plans to live half the year in Costa Rica, we hung up our hats with many good memories.